stefcenti2022/School_District_Analysis/README.md

 # Analysis of Standardized Test Scores for the PyCity School District
 This project uses a Jupyter Notebook that contains code and results for this analysis.
 There are 2 notebooks of interest in the repository for this project.

 PyCitySchools.ipynb contains the original data used to determine the performance of the schools in the PyCity School district.
 Later it was suspected that the 9th grade scores at Thomas High School may have been tampered with which would have affected the original analysis.
-The code from this report has been refactored and is now superceded by the PyCityChallenge.inpynb file.
+The code from this report has been refactored and is now superceded by the PyCityChallenge.ipynb file.

 PyCityChallenge.ipynb is the latest report based on all scores except the 9th grade scores from Thomas High School.